ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Editor-based

-This model returns products from a list that you manually create if you have Edit privileges.
+This model returns products from a list that you manually create if you have `Personalization/Edit` Policy.
 This way you can replace automatically generated recommendations with ones from a predefined list.
 It is best suited for cases when the store administrator wants to add special offers or sell older stock.
 It could be referred to as "Static recommendations".